Sanctuary of the Apparitions

-The Sanctuary of the Apparitions (Santuario das Aparicións in Galician and Santuario de las Apariciones in Spanish) is located in Pontevedra, Spain.
-According to Sister Lúcia, it was here that the child Jesus and the Virgin Mary appeared to her in December 1925 with Mary's heart surrounded by thorns and revealed to her the First Saturdays Devotion.
-Lúcia also said that the child Jesus visited her alone in February 1926, near the sanctuary's garden, to urge her to do more to promote the five Saturdays Devotion.
+The Sanctuary of the Apparitions (Santuario das Aparicións in Galician and Santuario de las Apariciones in Spanish) is a Catholic convent and sanctuary located in Pontevedra, Spain.
+According to Sister Lúcia, it was here that the child Jesus and the Virgin Mary appeared to her in 1925-1926 and revealed to her the First Saturdays Devotion.

 It is the third most visited Marian pilgrimage destination in the world, with over 12 million visits recorded up to 2022.
+The sanctuary is known as the "Spanish Fátima".